 A classical method to determine equations of varieties of tensors is by studying invariants of associated varieties.
 Here, with the term \emph{equation}, we simply mean a ``Zariski closed condition that is (reasonably) easy to check''.
 For instance, classical equations for varieties of tensors include rank conditions on their flattenings, and more generally \emph{unexpected} intersection properties of the image of a flattening with special subvarieties.
 In this work, we focus on tensors of order three and we study their \emph{collineation varieties}.
 We naturally identify a tensor of order three with a linear space of matrices, a classical point of view in algebraic geometry \cite{SatKim:ClassificationIrredPrehomVS,Man:PrehomogeneousSpaces,HuaLan:LinSpacesMatricesBounded}.
 The $k$-th collineation variety of a tensor is the closure of the image of the rational polynomial map sending a matrix of the corresponding linear space to its tuple of $k \times k$ minors.
 This is a restricted version of the variety of complete collineations, a bilinear analog of the variety of complete quadrics \cite{Tyr:CompleteQuadrics,Vain:CompleteCollineations}.
 We will provide a more precise description in \autoref{sec: preliminaries}.

-One important fact is that the degree of the $k$-th collineation variety is a lower semicontinuous invariant: in other words, for every $\delta$, the set of tensors whose $k$-th collineation variety has degree bounded by $\delta$ is a Zariski closed set in the space of tensors.
+One important fact is that dimension and degree of the $k$-th collineation variety are lower semicontinuous invariant: more precisely, for every $n$, the set of tensors whose $k$-th collineation variety has dimension at most $n$ is closed; moreover, for every $\delta$, the set of tensors whose $k$-th collineation variety has dimension (exactly) $n$ and degree bounded by $\delta$ is a Zariski closed set in the locally closed set of tensors whose $k$-th collineation variety has dimension $n$.
 The study of the degrees of collineation varieties was proposed in \cite{ConMic:CharNumChromNumTensors} as a method to provide new equations on the space of tensors.
 A more general version of these degrees, called \emph{characteristic numbers} of the tensor in \cite{ConMic:CharNumChromNumTensors}, unifies several invariants from different areas such as chromatic numbers of graphs, Betti numbers of (complements of) hyperplane arrangements, characteristic numbers of quadrics in Schubert calculus and many others.